-Philip D. Green, 53, was elected to our board in 1992.
-Mr. Green has been a partner with the law firm of Akin, Gump, Strauss, Hauer & Feld, L.L.P. since June 2000.
-From 1989 until that time, Mr. Green was a partner with the Washington, D.C. based law firm of Green, Stewart, Farber & Anderson, P.C., of which Mr. Green was a founding partner.
+Philip D. Green, 54, was elected to our Board in 1992.
+Mr. Green has been a partner with the law firm of Gardner Carton & Douglas, LLP since June 2004.
+From June 2000 until that time, Mr. Green was a partner with Akin, Gump, Strauss, Hauer & Feld, L.L.P.
+From 1989 to June 2000, Mr. Green was a partner with the law firm of Green, Stewart, Farber & Anderson, P.C., of which Mr. Green was a founding partner.
 From 1978 through 1989, Mr. Green was a partner in the Washington, D.C. based law firm of Schwalb, Donnenfeld, Bray & Silbert, P.C.
 Mr. Green practices healthcare law and represents several major teaching hospitals.
-Mr. Green serves on the board of directors of I-trax, Inc.
+Mr. Green serves on the Board of Directors of I-trax, Inc.

-Bernard Goldstein, 73, was elected to our board in 2001.
-From 1979 to 1996, Mr. Goldstein was a Managing Director of Broadview International, LLC, a financial services firm specializing in merger & acquisition transactions for communications, IT, and media companies.
-Thereafter, he served as a Director of Broadacre until 2002.
+Bernard Goldstein, 74, was elected to our Board in 2001.
+From 1979 to 1996, Mr. Goldstein was a Managing Director of Broadview International, LLC, a financial services firm specializing in merger and acquisition transactions for communications, IT, and media companies.
+Thereafter, he served as a director of Broadview until 2002.
 He is a past President of the Information Technology Association of America, the industry trade association of the computer service industry, and past Chairman of the Information Technology Foundation.
-Mr. Goldstein was a director of Apple Computer Inc. until August 1997, and is currently a director of Sungard Data Systems, Inc., SPSS, Inc., and several privately held companies.
+Mr. Goldstein was a director of Apple Computer Inc. until August 1997, and is currently a director of Sungard Data Systems, Inc. and several privately held companies.

-Marcel L. "Gus" Gamache, 61, was elected to our board in August 2003.
+Marcel L. "Gus" Gamache, 62, was elected to our Board in August 2003.
 Since 1994, Mr. Gamache has been President and Chief Executive Officer of ConnectiCare, a Farmington, Massachusetts-based managed care company serving more than 270,000 members in Connecticut and western Massachusetts.
-Prior to his work at ConnectiCare, Mr. Gamache was employed for 19 years at Blue Cross and Blue Shield of Massachusetts.
+Prior to his work at ConnectiCare, Mr. Gamache was employed for 19 years at Blue Cross and Blue Shield of Massachusetts where he served as internal auditor and controller during that time.
+He currently is a member of the Board of Directors of the MetroHartford Chamber of Commerce, as well as a number of other private boards.